-Under a successfully renegotiated agreement with CPRM (Note 4) in March 2008, the Company maintains an interest bearing term deposit to cover the future royalty payments, starting March 31, 2008.
-There has been no production at Volta Grande Property thus no royalties were payable and no amounts were withdrawn by the CPRM.

-(b) The Company is party to certain management contracts.
-These contracts require that additional payments of up to \$7,470,000 be made upon the occurrence of certain events such as a change of control.
+- (a) Under a successfully renegotiated agreement with CPRM in March 2008, the Company maintains an interest bearing term deposit to cover the future royalty payments, starting March 31, 2008.
+As at December 31, 2014, no royalty payments have been paid. - (b) The Company is party to certain management contracts.
+These contracts require that additional payments of up to \$7,550,000 be made upon the occurrence of certain events such as a change of control.
 As the likelihood of these events taking place is uncertain and it is not probable that there will be any outflow of resources to settle the commitment, the contingent payments have not been reflected in these annual consolidated financial statements.
-Minimum commitments remaining under these contracts were approximately \$866,000 all due within one year.
+Minimum commitments remaining under these contracts were approximately \$923,000 all due within one year.

 Belo Sun Mining Corp.
-Notes to the Annual Consolidated Financial Statements December 31, 2013 and 2012
+Notes to the Annual Consolidated Financial Statements December 31, 2014 and 2013